lucazanrosso/PSE/Winter Homework 2018/README.md

 The program provides that the patient can use the device remotely.
 Communication takes place via client-server and a stream socket connection.

 The screen shows the movement of the device that the patient is moving.
+The output data to be sent to the controller can be found in the file output.txt.

 ### Server